hexbatch/apple-core/v1/notes/changes/interfaces.md

 Clicked together interfaces can be very nested and complex, or simple.

+Clicked attributes are not readable or writable by anything except their pairings.
+Any attributes that are not clicked on an interface are called exposed.

 A token can have more than one write attributes in a mutual, they are all written to at the same time.
 A write attribute can have more than one unique data being sent to them at one time, if there are multiple read attributes in other interfaces that meshes with it.